Tuesday, February 18, 2025

 Phil Cunningham was the first to mention the book Bad Monkey to me recently.
 It jogged my memory about the author Carl Hiaasen whose writing I’ve been a fan of for quite a while.
 Then Wayne sent me these photos and said he was enjoying the book for its many uses of the word cunt.

 Years ago, prior to Bonnie’s Book Blog, I read either Skinny Dip or Sick Puppy.
-I can’t remember which, which kind of goes with the territory.
-This author’s writing is a tad formulaic but funny as hell.
+I can’t remember which.
+This is par for the course with this author's work.
+His writing is a tad formulaic and over-the-top, but funny as hell.
 As a teacher I loved Hoot and enjoyed sharing Hiaasen’s other young adult books with my students.

-Turns out Bad Monkey is also an Apple TV series now starring Vince Vaughan.
+Turns out Bad Monkey is also an Apple TV miniseries now starring Vince Vaughan.
 Might be time for another free trial ;)

 I found myself laughing more at the beginning of the story and then the quirky bits got old.
 An unexpected twist energized me toward the end, and of course, I needed to know how it all wrapped up.
-A quick two-week read that I ultimately enjoyed.
+A quick two-week read that I ultimately enjoyed more than I didn't.

-Fun fact: there’s a character named Bonnie who’s a sexual felon, but not the cunt.
+Fun fact: there’s a character named Bonnie in the story who is a sexual felon, but she's not the cunt!